LukeZGD/Legacy-iOS-Kit/README.md

 - Restore iPhone 3GS and iPod touch 2 to lower iOS versions **(24Kpwn/alloc8)**
 - Restore 32-bit devices to lower iOS versions **with SHSH blobs**
 - Restore 32-bit devices to lower iOS versions **with iOS 7.1.x blobs (powdersn0w)**
+    - For iPhone 5 (not 5C), 7.0.x blobs can also be used
     - Device support is limited, see below
 - Option to **jailbreak** all of the above devices
     - Including latest iOS versions for some devices (4.2.1, 5.1.1, 6.1.6, 7.1.2)